dfelinto/blender-manual/rigging/armatures/editing/properties.rst

 Transforming Bones
 ------------------

-We won't detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here <3d_interaction/transform_control>` (note however that some options, like snapping, do not seem to work, even though they are available…).
+We won't detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here <3d_interaction/transform_control>` (note however that some options, like snapping, do not seem to work, even though they are available...).
 The same goes for mirroring, as it's nearly the same as with :doc:`mesh editing <modeling/meshes/tools/transform_deform#mirror>`.
 Just keep in mind that bones' roots and tips behave more or less like meshes' vertices, and bones themselves act like edges in a mesh.

 As you know, bones can have two types of relationships: They can be parented, and in addition connected.
 Parented bones behave in :guilabel:`Edit` mode exactly as if they